aidevnn/DustLore/README.md

 # DustLore

 An example of a CNN and RNN.
-The Intel MKL is used for better speed, but only the matrix multiplication gemm was used at this time.
+The Intel MKL is used for better speed, but only the matrix multiplication gemm was implemented at this time.

 The dataset for the CNN is digits handwrite from scikit.

 The definition of the CNN network.
 ```
 (var trainX, var trainY, var testX, var testY) = ImportDataset.DigitsDataset(ratio: 0.9);